-Option Description In the Source field, specify the source device or image file that will emulate the Source In the Source field, specify the source device or image file that will emulate the virtual machine floppy disk drive: If you want to use a physical floppy disk drive, click the Source field and select the physical device name from the list.
+Option Description In the Source field, specify the source device or image file that will emulate the virtual machine floppy disk drive: Source If you want to use a physical floppy disk drive, click the Source field and select the physical device name from the list.
 If you want to use a floppy disk image, click the Source field, click Choose an image file, and specify the path to the desired floppy disk image file.